Spenbert02/FisnarRobotPlugin/docs/functional_classes.md

 ## AutoUploader
 The AutoUploader class handles execution of the auto upload process.
-The FisnarCSVParameterExtension object creates an instance of an AutoUploader when instantiated.
+The FisnarCSVParameterExtension object creates an instance of an AutoUploader when Cura boots up.
 When the 'Start auto upload process' menu item is clicked, an AutoUploader method is called that starts the auto upload process.
 The AutoUploader object then begins an internal process where the auto upload procedure is executed.